elastic/apm-integration-testing/README.md

 ## Development Info
 - Add a pre-commit hook for autopep8 formatting:
-    - wget https://raw.githubusercontent.com/chibiegg/git-autopep8/master/pre-commit -O .git/hooks/pre-commit
+    - curl -Lo .git/hooks/pre-commit https://raw.githubusercontent.com/chibiegg/git-autopep8/master/pre-commit
     - chmod +x .git/hooks/pre-commit
 - Tests should be runnable also on cloud.
   The setup should be separated from the test logic.